skillitzimberg/calculator-app/PLANNING.md

   - be able to save to MEMORY
     - [Memory Plus](https://www.calculator.org/CalcHelp/basics.html): Pressing this button adds the number displayed to the contents of the memory.
   - be able to CLEAR MEMORY
+  - be able to RECALL from MEMORY
+    - Memory Recall: Use this button to put the contents of the memory onto the display.

 ## Things I Did NOT Plan For Or Know About